- Student Life

 The Club is designed to help students meet other students over a friendly board game.

-Held at lunchtime once a week, Chess Club provides a quiet and friendly rivalry atmosphere for Middle School students.
+Held at lunchtime once a week, Chess and Checkers Club provides a quiet and friendly rivalry atmosphere for Middle School students.

 Drama Club is a student-led community with a passion for performing arts.
 Each year, the current Drama Captain leads students in an array of activities designed to develop their skills in this area.
 The curtain closes with an end of year performance that is completely student-designed, developing significant skills in Growth and Agency.

 Jump Rope is a great team building exercise for students in our Junior School.
 From single rope skills, to partner routines, long rope skills and jump rope tricks, it is a great way of developing coordination and is a lot of fun.